-Heart failure is characterized by a gradual loss of heart muscle strength and its ability to contract, which prevents the body from receiving a normal supply of oxygen and nutrients.
-First it manifests during physical exertion, and then at rest, which forces the heart to compensate by working harder: first by beating faster, then by getting larger (dilation of the chambers, thickening of the walls).
+Heart failure is characterized by the confluence of both a gradual loss of heart muscle strength and an increase in the body’s need for oxygen.
+The body no longer receives the oxygen that it needs.
+Heart failure first manifests during physical exertion, and then at rest, which forces the heart to compensate by working harder.
+It starts beating faster, then gets larger (the chambers dilate, and the walls thicken).

 The heart expends more energy in order to circulate fluid in the body, leading to its gradual exhaustion.
-This creates the risk of cardiac decompensation, also known as the accumulation of water in the lungs (pulmonary edema), which makes breathing difficult and requires emergency hospitalization for intensive care.
-Rapidly worsening, heart failure can put a tremendous strain on the heart, lungs, kidneys, and other organs.
+This creates the risk of cardiac decompensation, also known as the accumulation of fluids (essentially water and salt) in the lungs, known as pulmonary edema.
+Breathing becomes more difficult and at this stage, the patient requires emergency hospitalization for intensive care.
+Heart failure is a condition that worsens rapidly, putting a tremendous strain on the heart, lungs, kidneys, and other organs.

 Initial symptoms: shortness of breath and fatigue

 The first symptom of heart failure is shortness of breath, caused by the engorgement of blood in the lungs.
 Another symptom suggestive of heart failure is fatigue, which is caused by poor irrigation of the muscles that are deprived of adequate nutrients and oxygen.

 Due to the accumulation of blood in the vessels, edemas can form in certain parts of the body (liver, neck veins, legs).
 Heart failure also causes water retention due to reduced kidney activity, in addition to memory and libido disorders.